 The goal of the Veterans Workforce Initiative is to help Veterans secure jobs in the water industry.
 Volunteers from AWWA Sections are available to network with Veterans and help connect them to the water sector.
 Interested Veterans and/or volunteers should e-mail AWWA Veterans Staff for more information.

 The Veterans Workforce Initiative has developed toolkits for employers looking to hire Veterans and flyers for Veterans interested in the water sector.
-Click here to access this toolkit.
+Access this toolkit.

-This report, offered now only to AWWA members, catalogues licensing requirements for water and wastewater operators across all 50 states to determine opportunities for and barriers to cross-training.
+This report catalogues licensing requirements for water and wastewater operators across all 50 states to determine opportunities for and barriers to cross-training.
 Need-to-know criteria (NTKC) were identified by state to help operators prepare for certification examination, identify states that use Association of Boards of Certification (ABC) NTKC criteria, develop their own criteria, or have a combination of two.

 Workforce Strategies Committee